 The first two months of the academic year devote time each week during our Friday Core Educational Conference to topics that will prepare interns for their new role as a pediatric resident.
 Topics include reviews on fluids and electrolyte management, antimicrobials, asthma, etc.

-Staff attendings and guest lecturers are invited to present an hour-long update on recent advances in pediatrics.
+Every Tuesday morning, staff attendings and guest lecturers are invited to present an hour-long update on recent advances in pediatrics.
 These conferences provide a venue for collaboration on continual improvement in patient care.

-Morbidity & Mortality Conference
+Morbidity & mortality conference